farzmehr/Live-ELK-Watcher/Offensive.md

     - Reconnaissance and Scanning
     - Exploitation
     - Vulnerability Assessment
-    - Detection Mitigation

 ## Network Topology

-The Diagram below depicts the network topology of a subnet of `192.168.1.1/24` including an attacker Kali Linux machine an ELK-Stack monitoring system, and a few Linux Ubuntu web servers.
-The Kali-Linux machine is used to attack vulnerable machines on the network.
+The diagram below depicts the network topology of a subnet of `192.168.1.1/24` including an attacker Kali Linux machine, an ELK-Stack monitoring system, and three Linux web servers.
+The Kali Linux machine is used to attack the vulnerable machines on the network.

 ![Diagram](Images/Diagram.png)

 ## Scanning and Host Discovery

-Nmap is used to scan the `192.168.1.1/24` subnet for host discovery, operating system detection, identifying open ports and their exposed services.
+Nmap is used to scan the `192.168.1.1/24` subnet for host discovery, operating system detection, and identifying open ports and their exposed services.

 The hosts with IP addresses, operating systems, open ports listed in the table shown above were discovered using

 `nmap -A -sV 192.168.1.1/24`

-Note: The option `-A` is for operating system detection and service version detection and is very verbose, however it is very noisy.
+Note: The option `-A` is for operating system and service version detection and is very verbose, however, it is very noisy.
 The snapshot below shows the exposed services on the machines using `nmap -sV 192.168.1.1/24` as it has a shorter output.

 ![nmap output](Images/nmap.png)